-This is the big difference between a TFSA and an RRSP.
-If you withdraw from your RRSP, that amount is added to your annual income and is therefore subject to income taxes.
+This is the big difference between a TFSA and an RRSP, whose withdrawals are added to your annual income and are, therefore, subject to income tax.

-The total amount withdrawn from the TFSA over a calendar year will be added to the contribution limit for the following year.
+The total amount withdrawn from a TFSA in a calendar year will be added to the contribution limit for the following year.

-For example, if in 2015 you withdrew $5,000 from your TFSA to fund renovations, you'd be able to add it to your maximum contribution limit the following year, along with any unused room from previous years.
+For example, if in 2018 you withdrew $3,000 from your TFSA to fund renovations, you'd be able to add it to your maximum contribution limit the following year, along with any unused room from previous years.